Hooghly district: History

-The district of Hooghly derived its name from the town of Hooghly on the west bank of the Hugli River about 40 km north of Kolkata.
-This town was a major river port for trade in India before colonialism.
+The district of Hooghly derived its name from the town of Hooghly on the west bank of the Hooghly River about 40 km north of Kolkata.
+This town was a major river port for trade in India before colonization.

 The district has thousands of years of rich heritage as part of the Bengali kingdom of Bhurshut.
-The first European to reach this area was the Portuguese sailor Vasco da Gama.
 In 1536 Portuguese traders obtained a permit from Sultan Mahmud Shah to trade in this area.
 In those days the Hooghly River was the main route for transportation and Hooghly served as an excellent trading port.

 Within a few decades, the town of Hooghly turned into a major commercial centre and the largest port in Bengal.
-Later in 1579–80 Mughal emperor Akbar gave permission to a Portuguese captain Pedro Tavares to establish a city anywhere in the Bengal province.
+In 1579–80, Mughal Emperor Akbar gave permission to a Portuguese captain Pedro Tavares to establish a city anywhere in the Bengal province.
 They chose Hooghly, and it became the first European settlement in Bengal.
-In 1599 the Portuguese traders built a convent and a church in Bandel.
-This is the first Christian church in Bengal known as ‘Bandel Church’ today.
+In 1599, the Portuguese traders built a convent and a church in Bandel.
+This was the first Christian church in Bengal and is known as ‘Bandel Church’ today.

 The Portuguese traders started slave trading, robbery and converting natives into Christians by pressure.
 At one point they stopped paying taxes to the Mughal Empire.
-As a result, Emperor Shah Jahan ordered the then-ruler of Bengal province, Qasim Khan Juvayni, to block the city of Hooghly.
-This led to a war in which the Portuguese were defeated.
+As a result, Emperor Shah Jahan ordered the then-ruler of Bengal province, Qasim Khan Juvayni, to blockade the city of Hooghly.
+This led to a war in 1632 in which the Portuguese were defeated.